 Tectonic Uplift and the Plateau Edge

-The region experienced significant tectonic uplift during the Cenozoic Era (the last 66 million years), particularly with the rise of the Andes to the west.
-This uplift further elevated the Paraná Plateau, increasing the gradient of the rivers that drain it.
-The combination of a steep gradient, hard basaltic caprock, and a massive water supply created the ideal conditions for a major waterfall system.
-The current position of the falls corresponds to the junction where the Iguazu River drops off the edge of the plateau into the lower-lying sedimentary terrain of the Paraná River valley.
-The Devil’s Throat, the largest and most powerful drop, sits precisely at this structural boundary, where the river suddenly funnels into a narrow chasm.
+The region experienced significant tectonic uplift during the Cenozoic Era (the last 66 million years), particularly with the rise of the Andes Mountains to the west.
+This uplift further elevated the Paraná Plateau, steepening the gradient of rivers draining the area and increasing their erosive power.
+The combined effects of a steep gradient, hard basaltic caprock, and abundant water supply created the ideal conditions for a major waterfall system.

 Physical Features of the Falls